USCbiostats/slurmR/cran-comments.md

    they asked me to change the name.
 Because of this, the R package is now called slurmR.
 Besides of the name, all documentation has been updated to reflect this change.

+3. Errors while running tests on windows are now fixed.

 Thanks